 Communicating with Your Child’s School through Letter Writing – Discusses the importance of written communication and documentation in working with schools providing services for learning disabilities.
 Includes sample letters.
 (LDOnline.org)

 Special education services for children with learning disabilities

 Overview of the Individualized Education Program Process – Detailed explanation provided by the U.S. Department of Education outlining the steps involved in the IEP process for children with learning disabilities. (ed.gov)

 Response to Intervention (RTI): A Primer for Parents – Describes the RTI process and how it might affect your child’s school based services.
 (LDOnline.org)

-IDEA Parent Guide – Guide to the Individuals with Disabilities Education Act.
+IDEA Parent Guide (PDF) – Guide to the Individuals with Disabilities Education Act.
 A great resource for navigating the meetings, tests, and negotiations that will help make the school an active partner in your child’s education.
 (National Center for Learning Disabilities)